Aphorica/server-event-demo/README.md

 #site-server-demo

-Test per-user (browser) server-event action.
+Demo per-user (browser) server-event action.

 Open a bunch of browsers, type in a different name in each.
 Notifications should only come to that name.